szabadimiklos/reacttaskmanager/readme.md

     git clone https://github.com/szabadimiklos/reacttaskmanager.git

 After cloning, install the dependencies with npm.
-In the root folder of the project, run this command:
+In the **root folder** of the project, run this command (give it some time, it can take a few minutes):

     npm install

-Now just start the server:
+Now just start the fake backend too:

+    npm run fakejsonserver

+And finally, in a **different terminal**, but still in the **root folder**, start the server:

     npm start

-And finally, in a **different terminal**, start the fake backend too:

-    npm run fakejsonserver

 After this, open (or refresh, if already opened) this page: http://localhost:3000/
 You should see the app running without any problems.